priyadarshiutkarsh/priyadarshiutkarsh/README.md

-<h1 align="center">🌌 Utkarsh Priyadarshi</h1>
+# 🌌 Utkarsh Priyadarshi

+**`Computer Science Student (Web Developer/Researcher/Wix Designer)`**

-<h3 align="center">Hello there!
-I'm a Computer Science student, my goal is to acquire as much knowledge as possible, in order to contribute towards the development of technology and create innovative projects/products that can benefit society as a whole.</h3>
+Hello there!
+I'm a Computer Science student, my goal is to acquire as much knowledge as possible, in order to contribute towards the development of technology and create innovative projects/products that can benefit society as a whole.

 <h3 align="left">Connect with me:</h3>
 <p align="left">